-Alexandra Korey is Head of Digital at The Florentine and at TF's sister company, Flod.
-She specializes in social media & crowdfunding for cultural institutions.
-In her past life, she got a PhD in Renaissance art history from the University of Chicago and a Masters from Syracuse University in Florence.
-When she is not writing for someone else, you can find her at her blog www.arttrav.com, where she's been reporting on art, culture and life in Italy since 2004.
+Alexandra Korey is Head of Digital at The Florentine's sister company, Flod.
+She specializes in social media & digital strategy for tourism, culture and wine.
+In a past life, she was an art history professor with a PhD from the University of Chicago.
+For fun, she writes her blog www.arttrav.com, where she's been reporting on art, culture and life in Italy since 2004.

 The most awaited Florentine museum event of 2016 is the opening of the new Museo degli Innocenti in piazza SS.
 Annunziata, after a 12.8 million euro expansion project.
 To reach the office of the president of the Istituto degli Innocenti, Alessandra Maggi, you need a guide who can navigate the maze that is this […]